-This document details the installation guidance for the Solo 3 (Commercial) a variant of the Solo 3 product family.
+This document details the installation guidance for the Solo 3 (Commercial) variant of the Solo 3 product family.
 If you're unsure which model you are planning to install, please contact your account manager or Pod Point directly.

 The Solo 3 can be installed in all circumstances except on individual dwellings where the power supply is located within the property.
-This EVSE is appropriate for commercial use only, including public infrastructure, workplace charging, and shared residential properties.
+This EVSE is appropriate for public charging, workplace charging, and shared residential properties use only.